Google’s confirmed the next version of Android Oreo and Android 8.1 should land for Pixel devices and select Nexus devices later this year.

 Those interested in trying the Developer Preview can obtain it in one of two ways.
 You can enroll your device in automatic OTA system updates through Google’s Android Beta Program.
 This is the most straightforward way to get the Android 8.1 update on your Nexus or Pixel.

-Or, if you prefer to manually install software, you can download the appropriate Android 8.1 Developer Preview system image and flash to your device.
+If you prefer to manually install software on your Pixel or Nexus, you can download the appropriate Android 8.1 Developer Preview system image and flash to your device.

 Android 8.1 Update: What’s New